Table of Contents

 If the letter is polite and straightforward, your manager will be impressed with the gesture and quite thankful for this information.
 So long as it is constructive, the letter may even bring intangible benefits to your career down the road, such as potential letters of recommendation, positive appraisals via word of mouth, and may even help you return to the company.

-If you are certain you will be leaving your company, let them know at most two months and at least two weeks before.
+If you are certain you will be leaving your company, let them know at most two months and at least two weeks before with a formal letter of resignation.

 5. How Should You Submit Your Letter?